Watch our video on how to grow garlic, then go out and plant your garlic! There are a few keys things that we go over below.

 Garlic is broken down into a few varieties, Rocambole, Purple Strip, Porcelain, Artichoke, Silverskin, and a bunch more.
 We plant hardneck garlic here in New England, softneck Italian style garlic does not do well here.

 Maybe one of your neighbors already grows garlic and you can get a few heads of garlic from them to plant.
 I’ve heard stories of families who have brought garlic over from Russia or Poland, and keep the variety going in the backyard.
-Getting garlic from the local farmers market means those particular bulbs will grow well in your area, ask the farmer, i’m willing to bet they’ll talk all you want about growing garlic.
+Getting garlic from the local farmers market means those particular bulbs will grow well in your area, maybe ask the farmer, I’m willing to bet they’ll talk all you want about growing garlic.